Sonia Ruseler

 Sonia Ruseler (born 28 November 1963 in Buenos Aires, Argentina), studied social and political sciences at Cambridge University.

-She worked for the BBC, ITN, and anchored for CNN International from 1993 to 2001.
-An Argentine and Dutch national, she worked as a senior vice president at The McGinn Group, and Chlopak Leonard and Schechter, both strategic communications consultancy based in Washington D.C.
+Once graduating from the University, Sonia joined ITN, and worked for Channel 4 News 1989 - 1992, and ITV news from 1992-1993 which included the weekday lunchtime news.
+Around the same time Sonia also worked for the BBC as a producer In May 1993 Sonia CNN International An Argentine and Dutch national, she worked as a senior vice president at The McGinn Group, and Chlopak Leonard and Schechter, both strategic communications consultancy based in Washington D.C.
 She was senior director, corporate communications for Arcos Dorados, the largest McDonald's franchisee in the world, with operations in Latin America and the Caribbean.